cgrace0044/rock-paper-scissors/README.md

 ![Site Mockup](docs/readme_images/web_display.webp)

 ## How to Play
-- The user plays games of Rock, Paper, Scissors against the computer.
+- The user plays five games of Rock, Paper, Scissors against the computer.
-- In each game, the user can manually select their play (enter 1 for Paper, 2 for Rock, and 3 for Scissors)
+- In each game, the user can manually select their play (enter `1` for Paper, `2` for Rock, and `3` for Scissors)
   - The computer's choice is randomly selected.
   - In the case of a draw, i.e. the user and the computer choose the same hand, the game is run again until there is an outright winner.
   - The winner of each game is printed to the terminal.